 Homemade Liquid Laundry Detergent

-10 years ago, I started making the switch to natural cleaning products, including laundry detergent!
+11 years ago, I started making the switch to natural cleaning products, including laundry detergent!

-Why Make Your Own Homemade Laundry Detergent
+Homemade Laundry Detergent Benefits

-• SAVE MONEY – It costs about $20 to purchase the ingredients, which make multiple batches of homemade detergent and clean many loads of laundry.
+• Save Money – It costs about $20 to purchase the ingredients, which make multiple batches of homemade detergent and clean many loads of laundry.
 Castile soap alone has over 24 different uses.

-• QUICK & EASY – You only need 10-15 minutes of hands-on preparation time to make this easy recipe.
+• Quick & Easy – You only need 10-15 minutes of hands-on preparation time to make this easy recipe.

 Ingredients needed to make homemade laundry soap.